Wireless Reading Device - Do You Want One?!

 use with your other devices.

-The greatest challenge to getting the mainstream
+challenge to getting the mainstream

 buy a wireless reading device is the cost.
 When the initial

 Amazon Kindle launched it really was a fairly costly device, which made

 people think more carefully about whether they'd be better off just

 using their regular computer, despite the drawbacks discussed above.

 But prices quickly came down.
 However, then came